Sphinx Themes#

 inherit

-is the of theme used to lookup missing Jinja templates.
+– the only required option is used to lookup missing Jinja templates.
 Also, theme options and static files are inherited from base theme.
 It is useful to inherit from another theme.
-Almost all themes inherit frombasic
+Almost all themes inherit from"basic"

-– the path to main theme’s stylesheet.
-The path is relative to the themestatic
+– the list of theme’s stylesheets.
+Each path is relative to the themestatic/

 folder.layout.html